Psalm 86 – Help from the Great God

 iv.
 “David seems to have stood in the cleft of the rock with Moses, and to have heard the name of the Lord proclaimed even as the great lawgiver did, for in two places in this Psalm he almost quotes verbatim the passage in Exodus 34:6.”
 (Spurgeon)

 v.
 We could say that David read his Bible, and learned who God is.
-Then he took that knowledge to prayer, and asked God to answer his prayer because of who He revealed Himself to be in the Bible.
+Then he took that knowledge to prayer, and asked God to answer his prayer because of who He revealed Himself to be in the Scriptures.

 4. (16-17) A hopeful plea for help.

 Oh, turn to me, and have mercy on me!